The new winter CGSC class got off and running last week, with students from more than 40 countries.

 And to conclude this interesting quick visit around the world, Angel Falls, in Venezuela, drops 3,212 feet, 15 times higher than Niagara Falls on the U.S. and Canadian border.

-Page 2 of 2 - There is, or has been, a CGSC student from almost all countries named above.
+There is, or has been, a CGSC student from almost all countries named above.
 I'll keep on the lookout for more world trivia in future emails.
 Until then, your conversation is set for the next several social gatherings.
 Provided, of course, that your wife will let you pontificate.

 John Reichley is a retired Army officer.